 QDEL sounds like the holy grail of TV tech, doesn’t it?
 But we’re not quite there yet.
 At the moment, blue quantum dots possess the necessary attributes to act as electroluminescent subpixels; however, red and green quantum dots still need work.

-MicroLED TVs are also becoming a potent, if pricey, alternative for the home display market.
-Their modular design means that their key strength is being able to scale from as small as 76 inches to well over 16 feet, but they’re also incredibly bright, while also possessing black levels and color accuracy to match OLED TVs.
+MicroLED TVs are also becoming potent, if pricey, alternatives for the home display market.
+Their modular design means that their key strength is being able to scale from as small as 76 inches to well over 16 feet, but they’re also incredibly bright while possessing black levels and color accuracy to match QD-OLED TVs.
 But for now, they remain bulkier, are more expensive, and pack lower resolutions per inch than any other display technology.